 Command Groups:

-Commands are grouped together based on their functionality for easy access.
+Commands are grouped based on their functionality for easy access.
 For instance, basic text-formatting commands are put together in one group, paragraph formatting commands in another group, and so on.
-In some cases, you’ll see a tiny arrow at the bottom of the group.
+Sometimes, you’ll see a tiny arrow at the bottom of the group.
 You can click on it to open up additional commands and options related to the group.

 In addition, here are some special commands available on the Ribbon:

 - The caret symbol (^) at the top right-hand side corner of the Ribbon can be used to hide/show the command/groups.
-This is useful when you want to review your word document in a larger screen space without distractions.
+This is useful when reviewing your Word document in a larger screen space without distractions.

 - The question symbol in blue (?) brings up Microsoft Word features Help utility.
 (Alternately, you can use the F1 keyboard shortcut to bring this up.)
 You can either browse through existing categories or use the search text box to type out what you want to find.

-You can customize this ribbon at any time: to add new commands to an existing group, create a new tab altogether with your favorite commands, etc. To do this, right-click on any part of the ribbon and choose “Customize the Ribbon….”
+You can customize this Ribbon anytime: add new commands to an existing group, create a new tab with your favorite commands, etc. To do this, right-click on any part of the Ribbon and choose “Customize the Ribbon….”

 -